Fr. Paul P. Murphy

 Originally, I am from Lodi, where I grew up on a small farm.
 In 1998 I moved to Dublin in the East Bay.
 Last year I relocated to Monterey to teach second grade at JSS.

 My teaching background encompasses a wide range of educational settings and positions.
-Besides teaching second grade, I have worked as a home instructor, a studio teacher and I taught English as a Second Language at the elementary and adult levels.
+Besides teaching fourth grade, I have worked as a home instructor, a studio teacher and I taught English as a Second Language at the elementary and adult levels.
 I earned my B. A. in Political Science/Journalism at California State University, Sacramento and my Multiple Subject Teaching Credential is from California State University, Stanislaus.

 When I am not at JSS, I enjoy dancing, photography, music and traveling.

 Hi, my name is Becky Craig and I am the 6th grade teacher here at JSS.
 I also teach 7th grade science and act as the Student Council Moderator.
 I was born and raised in Wisconsin by educator parents.
 I have a Bachelor of Science in Biology from Allegheny College in PA.
 I worked for several years at outdoor science schools in California before moving to the Monterey Peninsula and working at the Monterey Bay Aquarium in their education department.
 I received my teaching credential from Chapman University.
 I love the outdoors and utilize the many opportunities we have in this beautiful area for field study/field trips with my classes.